twilio-se-anz/demo-crelay-snow/README.md

 - `SilenceHandler` class manages the logic independently
 - Messages are passed back to the server via callbacks
 - The server maintains control of WebSocket communication
-- Thresholds are configurable through constants in server.js
+- Thresholds are configurable through constants in server.ts

 This design ensures reliable conversation flow while preventing indefinite silence periods, improving the overall user experience.